 About 1408 the Chapel of Our Lady of the Crag was built on Abbey Road.

 Carved out of the rock, it is believed to be the third oldest wayside shrine in Britain.
-Close by is the House in the Rock (also known as Fort Montague), excavated in 1770-71 by a local weaver, Thomas Hill, and which rapidly became a tourist attraction.
+Close by is the House in the Rock (also known as Fort Montague), excavated in 1770-71 by a local weaver, Thomas Hill.